christiangh/borja-zanon-website/README.md

-# Borja Zanon - website
+# Borja Zanón - Website
 This is an example of a musician website developed just for learning and practicing purposes.

 ## Technologies